sbrodehl/ogn-python/README.md

 	flask database import_airports tests/SeeYou.cup
 	```

-12. Import DDB (needed for registration signs in the logbook).
+12. Import united-flarmnet (needed for registration signs in the logbook).
+    Use [united-flarmnet](https://github.com/Turbo87/united-flarmnet) to create `united.fln`, then import all registrations.
 	```
-	flask database import_ddb
+	flask database import_flarmnet united.fln
 	```

 13. Optional: Use supervisord